 Both Movado and Tissot are Swiss watch brands, with a long history in watchmaking dating back to the 1800s.
 Tissot is known for its classic dress watches such as the Le Locle and its in-house automatic movements like the Tissot Powermatic 80.
 Movado is known for its elegant collection of Museum dress watches.

 We will need to break down the question to know the answer.
 In this article, we will be taking into account the best watches that Movado and Tissot have in particular catalogs.
 We will also be taking a look at the company themselves to understand further what makes each different from one another.

 History of Movado

 Movado translates to “always in motion” in Esperanto.
 This is a perfect description of their watches as Movado timepieces are known for their reliability and precision.
-Founded in 1881, Movado didn’t begin their venture into the American market until 1983 when the North American Watch Corp bought them.
+Founded in 1881, Movado didn’t begin its venture into the American market until 1983 when the North American Watch Corp bought them.

 Their most popular watch series is the Movado Museum and has been their premier watch in the market.
-Its unique minimalist one dot design has become quite popular with watch aficionados.
+Its unique minimalist one-dot design has become quite popular with watch aficionados.
 It certainly helped separate it from the competition as it is designed to catch the customer’s attention.

 History of Tissot

 Another watch company that began in Switzerland, Tissot first made its mark in 1853 and was founded by Charles-Felicien Tissot and Charles-Emile Tissot.
-It only took a year before Tissot managed to enter the American market and further expanded their reach to Russia within the next five years.
+It only took a year before Tissot managed to enter the American market and further expanded its reach to Russia within the next five years.